derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened central Afghanistan, and had a magnitude of 4.7.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 14/11, 2021 09:24.
+The last tremor or earthquake happened southern Iran, and had a magnitude of 6.3.
+The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 14/11, 2021 13:33.
 Thanks stackoverflow!!